Walt Brewster

-Walt Southgate Brewster (August 16, 1907 - January 30, 1985) was a professional American football player with the National Football League's Buffalo Bisons in 1929.
+Walt Southgate Brewster (August 16, 1907 - January 30, 1985) was an American professional football player with the National Football League's Buffalo Bisons in 1929.
 Brewster was the starting right offensive tackle in seven games of the eight-game season, listed as 6'1 195 lbs.
 He went to West Virginia University, and was born in 1907 (sources vary as to date) in Plymouth, Massachusetts, United States.
 He died in New Orleans, Louisiana.